Keyboard shortcuts

 cargo build --release

-However, doing builds on a larger scale can present with some more challenges.
-For example, always building the same dependencies in CI can present some challenges.
+However, doing builds on a larger scale can present some more challenges.
+For example, always building the same dependencies in CI can be wasteful.
 Some projects want to provide builds for multiple architectures.

-This chapter discusses some issues you might run into when building Rust code in your project, and strategies for how you might solve that.
+This chapter discusses some issues you might run into when building Rust code in your project, and strategies for how you might solve them.

 Reading